A recipe for soft, rich chocolate chip brioche buns with a light and fluffy texture. The perfect addition to any special breakfast or brunch.

 - Place the water, milk, and butter in a microwave safe bowl or measuring cup and microwave on low for 45-60 seconds.

 - Add all the dough ingredients, except the chocolate chips, to a large mixing bowl or to the bucket of your bread machine, and knead.
 This dough is difficult to to knead by hand, but does well in a stand mixer or bread machine on the dough cycle.
 The dough will seem very wet at first, but should tighten up as it kneads.
 You are looking for a sticky dough that still forms a ball.
 It will stick to to the sides and but should still hold its shape.
-It is seems more like a batter, add more flour a teaspoon at a time.
+It is seems more like a batter, add more flour a tablespoon at a time.

 - When the dough is smooth and elastic, add the chocolate chips and gently knead to mix them throughout.
 If you are using a bread machine, this means you will need to pay attention to the timer and add them when about 3 minutes remain on the knead cycle.
 (If you are using a bread machine, skip ahead to step 5 once the machine beeps.)